 There were lots of sheep roaming around on the meadows we passed by.
-As we tried to approach them to take photos, we realised they’re quite scared of strangers and would run away.
+As we tried to approach them for photos, we realised they were quite scared of strangers and would run away.

 The path became more muddy and slushy as we got closer to the top.
-It’s ideal to wear waterproof shoes which you aren’t afraid of making dirty.
-Also, it’s very easy to step into a pool of rainwater or onto a pile of sheep poo, so be careful!
+Thus it’s a good idea to wear dark-coloured waterproof shoes.
+Also, be careful not to step into a pool of rainwater or onto a pile of sheep poo!

 Brecon Beacons National Park Visitor Centre

-There are many things you can do at Brecon Beacons National Park Visitor Centre, such as:
+There are many things to do at Brecon Beacons National Park Visitor Centre, such as:

-- Have a tasty lunch and / or a cup of aromatic tea while enjoying the spectacular view of the mountains (Don’t forget to try faggots – a traditional dish in South Wales!)
+- Have a tasty lunch with a cup of aromatic tea while enjoying the spectacular view of the mountains (Don’t forget to try faggots – a traditional dish in South Wales!)

 - Shop for some lovely souvenirs

-- Let your children play in the indoor and outdoor playgrounds
+- Let your children play on the indoor and outdoor playgrounds

 - Have a picnic

-After having lunch at the National Park Visitor Centre, we went for a short walk around this amazing area for one hour.
+After lunch, we decided to take a one-hour stroll around this amazing area.
 The sheer beauty of Brecon Beacons rendered me speechless!
-There are many trekking / walking / cycling trails that you can follow.
-Just ask the friendly people at the Visitor Centre and they will show you all available options!
+There are many trekking/walking/cycling trails that you can follow.
+Just ask the friendly people at the Visitor Centre for all available options!

 - Check the weather beforehand.
 I can’t stress enough how important this is, as the weather is accountable for 80% of your trip’s success.
-There were intermittent rains during our day trip to Brecon Beacons, but we were lucky to have several periods of sunshine as well.
+There were intermittent rains during our day trip to Brecon Beacons, but we were lucky to have some hours of sunshine as well.

-- Bring comfortable shoes which you’re not afraid of making dirty.
-Mud, sheep poo and water pools are ubiquitous here.
+- Bring comfortable dark-coloured waterproof shoes.
+Mud, sheep poo, and water pools are ubiquitous here.

-- Bring some snacks / protein powders with you.
-If you become exhausted during your trek, it can take hours to walk to a place with facilities such as the Visitor Center.
+- Bring enough water and snacks/protein powders with you.
+If you become exhausted during your trek, it can take hours to walk to a place with facilities.

 - If you have time and have purchased a day ticket with bus T4, consider visiting Merthyr Tydfil on the way to Brecon Beacons.
-Merthyr Tydfil is most famous for hosting the Cyfarthfa Castle, which is a 19th-century magnificent mansion now repurposed into a museum and gallery.
+Merthyr Tydfil is most famous for the Cyfarthfa Castle, a 19th-century magnificent mansion now repurposed into a museum and gallery.
 We did not stop there because we started our trip quite late during the day.
-However, had we managed to catch the 8am bus for example, we would definitely have stopped at Merthyr Tydfil for several hours.
+However, had we managed to catch the 8 AM bus, for example, we would definitely have stopped at Merthyr Tydfil for several hours afterward.

 –> Pin this for future reference <3